Are cast iron pans unsafe?

 Cast iron is great for a lot of reasons.
 It’s cheap, it can and will last a lifetime and get better with age, and you can safely throw it into a super hot oven.
 All that heavy iron also means that these pans retain heat really well, so they excel in tasks like searing a thick and juicy steak.
 Some other, thinner pans wouldn’t do as well, since a cold steak would drop down the pan’s temperature upon contact.
 Another benefit is that the fairly-nonstick nature of cast iron pans will still allow it to develop a “fond” (which is French for “base” or “foundation”) on the bottom, if you happen to enjoy making delicious fond-based sauces.

 On the con side, cast iron is extremely heavy and not that easy to take care of (at least until it’s older and well-seasoned).
 Carbon steel pans are similar in function, but around 25% lighter.
 Plus they’re a bit smoother, which makes them slightly more non-stick than cast iron, unless you sand down your cast iron pan like some cooking fanatics do.
-But carbon steel isn’t actually a very good heat conductor, so it’s prone to developing hot-spots and cold-spots.
+But cast iron isn’t actually a very good heat conductor, so it’s prone to developing hot-spots and cold-spots.
 Not good if you want even cooking.
 And since carbon steel is thinner, it’s even more prone to uneven heating.

 Another con has to do with our old enemy (or friend if you’re anemic), leached iron.
 If you make a tomato sauce using a cast iron pan, and it tastes weird, there’s a chance the leached iron is the culprit.
 Again, seasoned pans are your friend, both for non-stick purposes and for avoiding off-tastes in cooked food.